Our dog training philosophy is simple.

 A word about dog training equipment.

-Are there certain collars or other pieces of training equipment you're skeptical of?
+Are there certain collars or other pieces of dog training equipment you're skeptical of?
 Head halters/collars?
 Harnesses?
 Treats?
 Prong collars?
 E-collars?
 Choke chains?

 We challenge you to ask yourself why you're uncomfortable with any particular item - the answer is probably because you read somewhere online that it's 'bad' or 'cruel' and that you should never work with a trainer who uses them.